Technology: How to Find a New Car for Your Family

 This system is operated by lasers on the vehicle's bumper and sound an audible tone to warn a driver if their vehicle comes too close to another vehicle.
 If the driver doesn't respond the computer system will take over and slow the vehicle down.
 On select luxury models, if the driver doesn't respond the technology goes a step further and will prepare the vehicle for a crash by adjusting the seats and rolling up the windows.

 Shopping for a new car armed with safety knowledge will help you choose a vehicle to meet your needs.
 You can also find safety information online or visit your local dealership to get more info on select vehicles.
+You can check these guys out for new car options.

 Photo courtesy of flickr